High-Flow Nasal Cannula (HFNC): Dysphagia Guidelines

 That makes us uncomfortable.
 Speech-language pathologists (SLPs) want evidence-based answers, and we want them now.
 We want to do what is best for our patients in intensive care units (ICU) around the world.

-Let’s start with a description of High-Flow Nasal Cannula (HFNC):
+Description of High-Flow Nasal Cannula (HFNC):

 It is an oxygen delivery device with a wide-bore silicon nasal cannula (filling about 50% of the internal diameter of the nares per Parke, et al., 2009).
 It delivers high airflows of up to 60-70 liters per minute (lpm).
 This air is heated to body temperature (37°) and humidified (100% relative humidity / 44 mg H2O per liter) and contains a percentage of oxygen gas (i.e., FiO2 or Fraction of Inspired Oxygen) (Parke, et al., 2011).
 Humidification can reduce discomfort, sinus pain, and airway dryness, which can all occur with traditional oxygen delivery through a standard plastic nasal cannula.